-The epicenter of Denver South is Castle Rock which straddles I25 approximately half way between Denver and Colorado Springs on US I25.
-If you miss it your off to a bad start!
+The epicenter of Denver South is Castle Rock which straddles I-25 approximately halfway between Denver and Colorado Springs on I-25.
+If you miss it, you're off to a bad start!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Denver South:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Denver South:

 Rim Job 5.12+ 7c 28 IX 27 E6 6b Colorado